aroute/cp4d35/README.md

 5. Deploy Watson Machine Learning
 6. Deploy Watson Discovery (coming)

-As a prerequisite of using these scripts; you must have deployed CP4D using either the Catalog method from the IBM Cloud, or manually via the command line.
+As a prerequisite of using these scripts; you must have deployed CP4D using <del>either the Catalog method from the IBM Cloud</del>, or manually via the command line.
 This repo is applicable towards CP4D install on ROKS using File/Block storage.
 It does not cover Sofware Defined Storage (Portworx, OCS, etc).

 ### Procedure to step through the scripts.